OzzyGoylusun/SQL-Case-Study-Analysing-Unicorn-Companies/README.md

 FROM QUALIFIED_UNICORN_COMPANY_INFO --That's where I compiled all the required information GROUP BY 1
 ORDER BY 2 DESC
-LIMIT 3 --We're only interested in Top 3 Industries' names per # of Unicorns that they possess to date
+LIMIT 3 --We're only interested in Top 3 industries' names per # of Unicorns that they possess to date

 )
 ```